ahmedhossam32/FullStackJobPortal/README.md

 # 💼 Full Stack Job Portal App

-A complete full-stack job portal web application built with **Java Spring Boot (Backend)** and **React + Vite (Frontend)**.
+A complete **full-stack job portal web application** built with **Java Spring Boot (Backend)** and **React + Vite (Frontend)**.
-It supports secure authentication, job browsing, filtering, saving, applying, and role-based access for job seekers and employers.
+It supports **secure authentication**, job browsing, filtering, saving, applying, and **role-based access** for job seekers and employers.

+This project is designed to provide a **real-world job marketplace experience** — from a job seeker discovering, applying, and tracking jobs,
+to an employer posting jobs, managing applicants, and making hiring decisions.

+Every feature was **planned, built, and tested end-to-end**, covering frontend, backend, database, and API integration.

+---

+## 📖 About the Project

+This application simulates the core workflows of modern job platforms like LinkedIn or Indeed but built entirely from scratch.
+It includes **secure JWT authentication**, dynamic job listing, saving and applying features, applicant management, and a fully interactive dashboard for employers.

+The project required:
+- Building a **REST API** with authentication, file upload handling, and relational data modeling in the backend.
+- Designing and implementing a **responsive React UI** from scratch without pre-made templates.
+- Managing **real-time-like updates** (e.g., notifications, application status changes).
+- Writing clean, maintainable code with modular architecture.

 ---